 2. Use the Latest Version of PHP

-Make sure you are running at least PHP 8.2, and upgrade to 8.3 or 8.4 when your hosting provider supports it.
+PHP is the language WordPress is built on.
+Running an unsupported version means known vulnerabilities will never be patched.
+Make sure you are on at least PHP 8.2, and upgrade to 8.3 when your host supports it.

 3. Ensure WordPress and Plugins Are Up-to-Date